 You’ll typically specialize in one area of design, such as sportswear, children’s wear, footwear or accessories.

-Types of Fashion Designer
+Types of Fashion Designers

 The main areas of work for fashion designers are: